 Spatial representation strategy

-For regularly gridded data (dataCodingFormat = 2), the number of grid points in each dimension, grid spacing, and grid origin are encoded in metadata attributes.
+For regularly gridded data (dataCodingFormat = 2 or 9), the number of grid points in each dimension, grid spacing, and grid origin are encoded in metadata attributes.
 (For example, for 2-D grids, the metadata attributes numPointsLongitudinal and numPointsLatitudinal encode the points along the longitude and latitude axes.)
 Given these parameters and the indexes of a point in the grid, the position of the point can be computed by simple formulae.

 For fixed station time series data, ungeorectified gridded data, moving platform data, triangulated irregular networks and fixed station (stationwise) time series data (that is, when dataCodingFormat is 1, 3, 4, 7 or 8), the location of each point must be specified individually.
 This is accomplished in an HDF5 dataset in the “Positioning” group, which gives the individual location coordinates (for example, longitude and latitude) for each location.
 For fixed station time series and fixed station (stationwise) time series data, the longitude and latitude values are the positions of the stations; the number of stations is numberOfStations.
 For ungeorectified gridded data, the values are the positions of each point in the grid; the number of grid points is numberOfNodes.
 For moving platform data, values are the positions of the platform at each time; the number of platforms is numberOfStations.